Sacred Heart National Secondary School: History

-The school under the Catholic Mission (1902-1953)
+The school under Catholic Mission (1902-1953)

-In 1902, the school was founded by Father A. Hopfgartner, born on 5 January 1874, suffered a stroke and died on 15 May 1949.
+In 1902, the school was founded by Father A. Hopfgartner, who was born on 5 January 1874, and later suffered a stroke and died on 15 May 1949.
 A clock tower and bronze plaque were erected in his memory on the school premises.
-The school was moved a two storied building at Lanand Road by 1905.
-The lower floor was used as classrooms, and the upper floor is used as hostels.
-In 1907, the school was transferred to Mission Road.
+By 1905, the school was moved a two storied building at Lanang Road.
+The lower floor was used as classrooms, with the upper floor used as hostels.
+The school was then transferred to Mission Road in 1907.
 The following year Father Hopfgarther was replaced by Father Vincent Halder, the longest serving principal of the school.
-In 1928, Standard Four (now Primary Six) was introduced followed by the introduction of Standard Five (now Form One) in the next year.
+In 1928, Standard Four (now Primary Six) was introduced followed by the introduction of Standard Five (now Form One) in the succeeding year.
 The school has classes up to Standard Seven (now Form Three) and the number of pupils had reached 300.
-In Father Halder's final year as Principal, Chinese was added to the school curriculum and a Chinese department was added.
+In Father Halder's final year as Principal, the Chinese language was added to the school curriculum and the Chinese department was established.
 After his death, Father Halder was succeeded by Rev. John Vos, who was succeeded by Rev. James Buis in 1938.

 Japanese Occupation during World War II

-From 1941 to 1946, the school ended its classes because of the Japanese Occupation during the World War II.
-Half of the School was destroyed by the bomb raid of the Australian Forces.
+From 1941 to 1946, the school was put to a half due to the Japanese Occupation during the World War II.
+Half of the School was destroyed in the bomb raid of the Australian Forces.

 Post World War II

-When the school was reopened in 1947, Rev. Fr.
-John Dekker took over as Principal and SRB Sacred Heart Chinese was founded.
+The school was resumed in 1947, with Rev. Fr.
+John Dekker took over as Principal and the founding of SRB Sacred Heart Chinese.
 By 1948, the enrollment for the school had increased to 600 students.
-The school was divided into two parts, the English stream and the Chinese stream.
+The school was divided into two parts, the English medium and the Chinese medium.
 In 1953, the girls were separated from the boys and were moved to another school which was built for them (St. Elizabeth Secondary School).

 The school under de La Salle Brothers (1954-1987)

-The de La Salle Brothers took control of the school by 1954.
-Bro.
+The de La Salle Brothers took control of the school by 1954, with Bro.
 Fridolin became the principal.
 The First Cambridge School Certificate was held (now Form Five).
 English was taught in the morning and Chinese was taught in the afternoon.
 The school became an aided school in 1956.
 SRB Sacred Heart, a primary school, was founded and Bro.
 Austin became its first Headmaster.
 Assembly Hall, Science Labs and Workshops were built in the following years.
 Marist Brothers took control of the Chinese stream school by 1960.
 Chinese Junior Section has become a part of the school and Malay Language was introduced.
 First Cambridge Higher School Certificate was opened.
 The school was moved to Oya Road in 1967.
 Lower 6 classes were introduced after Bro.
 Albinus took over as the principal.
-The school was renovated and library, canteen, Administration Block and Science Labs were built.
+The school was renovated and a new library, canteen, Administration Block and Science Labs were built.